calebmsword/javascript-notes/type-checking.md

-I am aware of four ways to type-check objects in JavaScript.
-Only of them works consistently, but only with custom objects.
-The other three methods, while unreliable, can be used with JavaScript's native objects.
-So we should understand all of the approaches.
+I am aware of many ways to type-check objects in JavaScript.
+There are all unreliable, except for one which actually works consistently, but only with custom objects.
+The other methods, while unreliable, can be used with JavaScript's native objects.
+So we it is good to understand all of the approaches.

 # `instanceof`